Are you planning to visit Norway? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Norway.

 Electricity in Norway

-In Norway the power plugs and sockets are of type F. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Norway the power plug sockets are of type F. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Norway?

-In Norway the power plugs and sockets are of type F. Check out the following pictures.
+In Norway the power plug sockets are of type F. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type F.

 Buy a power plug (travel) adapter